-Andreas Krüger and Ryotaro Bordini Chikushi are the co-founders of NION.
-This is Andreas’ personal story about the project.
+Andreas Krüger is our partner and Urban Development Advisor.
+This is Andreas’s personal story about the project.

 The better livable environments are able to bring people together, the better they are going to contribute to common needs and create an atmosphere of understanding and trustworthiness.
 A new quality of life will arise, both for living and working.
 With NION and its goals, a new human-centered approach in creative placemaking is about to emerge.
 This is why I’m participating in this really brave undertaking.
 Mostly in the fields of culture, arts and for creatives of any kind, but also for workshops, craftsmen, and small businesses.